feiglab/ProteinStructureEmbedding/README.md

  ```
  Replace `<path_to_PDB_files>` with the directory containing your PDB files and `<output_path_for_embeddings>` with the directory where you want to save the embeddings.

-- Using the `--protein` option uses the GSnet optimized for whole protein predictions.
+- Use the `--protein` option to generate GSnet embeddings optimized for **whole protein predictions** (trained on 6 physicochemical properties).
-- Using the `--residue` option uses the GSnet optimized for ressidue-specific predictions.
+- Use the `--residue` option to generate GSnet embeddings optimized for **residue-specific predictions** (fine-tuned on rSASA and pKa).

 ### Example Command